 The land upon which Mascot airport is links to the Botany aquifer and wetlands The original course of the Cooks River running through the centre, the river was diverted for runway expansion.

-According to the Final 2009 SSROC Botany Bay Trail proposal, an active transport (human powered) corridor skirting the airport, connecting the mouth of the Cooks River and Muddy Creek at Kyeemagh to Tempe Reserve, the Mill Stream wetlands to the east of the airport, and Sir Joseph Banks Park at Botany.
+According to the Final 2009 Botany Bay Trail proposal endorsed and then shelved by SSROC due to lack of finance, the Kai Mia Trail is an active transport network of which the Botany Bay Trail is an integral part.
+It forms an active transport (human powered) corridor skirting the airport, connecting the mouth of the Cooks River and Muddy Creek at Kyeemagh to Tempe Reserve, the Mill Stream wetlands to the east of the airport, and Sir Joseph Banks Park at Botany.

-Completing the active transport and habitat links around the airport would consolidate The Green Web, part of the original 1948 Cumberland Plan and a vital east-west link for Bayside, Georges River, Sutherland Shire, Canterbury-Bankstown, and Inner West cyclists to access employment and education centres in the Eastern suburbs.
+Completing the active transport and habitat links around the airport would consolidate The Green Web, part of the original 1948 Cumberland Plan.
+This would provide a vital east-west link for Bayside, Georges River, Sutherland Shire, Canterbury-Bankstown, and Inner West cyclists to access employment and education centres in the Eastern suburbs.
 It would provide coherent access for the Bayside Council, and for cyclists from Botany to access southern and western suburbs.